mrocklin/mrocklin.github.io/startups/best-practices.md

 Often folks feel stressed because they feel like they often need to behave in a certain way:

-1. You must know what you're doing
+1. You must have a coherent vision for the future
+2. You must have a solid plan to execute on that vision
-2. You must present optimism to the team and to the world
+3. You must present optimism to the team and to the world of your irrefutable success
-3.  ...

-Fuck that.
-No one can do that.
-That's the sort of unreasonably high expectations that lead to burnout for you and corrosive behavior to the team.
+Screw that.
+No sane person has that much foresight/confidence.
+Most startups fail, including probably yours.
+This is the sort of unreasonably high expectations that lead to burnout for you and corrosive behavior to the team.

 You're a human, and you've been a pretty successful human up until this point.
-You should probably keep doing whatever you were doing.
+You should probably keep doing whatever it was were doing before.
 There's no reason to change your behavior.
 Instead, change the company to suit you.

 ### Optimize for yourself

-You're going to be the bottleneck of your company.
+If you're successful then you're going to be the bottleneck of your company.
 It's ok if you optimize for yourself.

-Hate Slack?
+-   Hate Slack?
 Push the company to mailing lists and Github.
-Hate regularly scheduled meetings?
+-   Hate regularly scheduled meetings?
 Push for asynchronous communication and ad-hoc meetings?
+-   Want to take some time off?
+Define a vacation policy that suits your needs.

 You're being selfish and that's ok.
 It's also probably what's best for the company.